Web Color Accessibility: WCAG 2.2 Guide

 4. Provide Sufficient Color Contrast

-Aim for AAA compliance (7:1 for normal text) whenever possible.
-This benefits everyone, especially in poor lighting conditions or on mobile devices.
+Aim for AAA compliance (7:1 for normal text) when you can.
+Higher contrast helps everyone, especially when viewing screens in bright light or on small mobile devices.

 5. Avoid Problematic Color Pairs

 Avoid red/green, green/brown, blue/purple, and light yellow combinations.
-These are difficult for color blind users to distinguish.
+Color blind users often have trouble distinguishing these pairs.

 How to Test Color Accessibility